 He reached into the car and yanked the man by his jacket collar, dragging him out onto the flooded street.
 The man was quick to react.
 He jumped at Frederich’s feet and knocked him off balance.
 Frederich now found himself in the water with his opponent’s superior weight on top of him.
 Two hands pressed down on his face and submerged it.
 He tried pushing his torso up, then twisted left and right with his hips, but his opponent relented.
 He grasped the man’s arms.
 They were immovable.
 Shit, he’s a brawler.
 It was all happening too fast.
 There was no space or time to think.
 The void was now his only comfort, seeping into him like water as he ran out of oxygen.
 He let go and followed it, further than he had ever gone.
 The panic dissolved, and calmness reigned.
 His mouth opened, and water began entering his throat.

-The woman’s voice sounded in the distance, muffled by the water.
+The woman’s muffled voice sounded in the distance.

 “Stop it!
 Let him go!”